 Pick a day to transfer your money into a savings account or pay toward debt.
 Some savings accounts will start to charge if you make too many transactions, so choose a day or two that you will make deposits or payments.

-For example, we will transfer the money we save into our savings account on the last day of the month when we have our monthly budget meeting.
+For example, we will transfer the money we save into our savings account at end of the month when we have our monthly budget meeting.

 How are you going to track your progress?